Modi meets Danish PM; discusses bilateral co-op as well as matters of regional and global interests | Law-Order

 Modi, who arrived here from Germany on the second leg of his three-nation Europe trip, was welcomed by Frederiksen upon his arrival at Marienborg - the official residence of the Prime Minister of Denmark - for talks.
 As a special gesture, Frederiksen earlier received Modi at the airport.

-''Conversations in Copenhagen aimed at boosting friendship.
-PM Frederiksen welcomed PM @narendramodi at Marienborg.@Statsmin,'' the Prime Minister's Office tweeted.
+''Conversations in Copenhagen aimed at boosting friendship,'' the Prime Minister's Office tweeted.

 The two leaders held talks in a one-on-one format, followed by delegation-level talks, Foreign Secretary Vinay Kwatra said.